KwabenaFosu/KwabenaFosu/README.md

-### Hi there 👋
-👀 I’m interested in DevOps & SRE <br>
-🌱 I’m currently learning to live in the cloud and automate infrastructure
+    ✨ Aspiring SRE/DevOps Engineer, Learning to live in the cloud and automate the boring stuff 👀 I’m interested in Cloud, Data and Systems Engineering 💞️ I’m looking to collaborate on Devops and cloud projects 📫 How to reach me:
+    mail: natofosu7@gmail.com